Last updated on October 18th, 2019 at 06:11 pm

-All your favorite flavors of Kalamata olives, feta cheese, capers, and red onion shine in my Mediterranean Deviled Eggs.
-A tasty twist on a classic!
+All your favorite flavors of Kalamata olives, feta cheese, capers, and red onion shine in these Mediterranean Deviled Eggs.
+A tart and briny twist on a classic!

 Before you go all “you should make it from scratch to avoid the preservatives” on me, you can get organic cooked ones.
 They might be a little pricier but you do PAY for the ease of having them already cooked perfectly!